Ex-Tennessee Gov. Bredesen introduces renewable energy firm

 “You want to reduce greenhouse gas emissions, you need to do it at scale.
 I would hope it ultimately could be a very big operation,” Bredesen said.

 Bredesen has largely kept a low profile since his loss to Republican U.S. Sen. Marsha Blackburn last November.
-Bredesen has donated to former Vice President Joe Biden’s presidential campaign, but insisted he hasn’t picked his preferred candidate yet.
+Bredesen has donated to former Vice President Joe Biden’s presidential campaign but insisted he hasn’t picked his preferred candidate yet.
 He wants someone appealing to swing voters in Michigan, Wisconsin, Ohio, Florida and similar key states.

 “I contributed money to Joe Biden when they asked because he had been very good to me in my campaign and I explained that wasn’t a primary endorsement, it was simply returning the favor,” Bredesen said.
 “Although, I like him.
 I like him a lot.”